Nov 23, 2022

 1. How to pick the right neighborhood when looking for a short term lease in NYC?

 New York City is made up of over 30 neighborhoods, each with a unique personality, distinguishing features, and rental pricing range.
-When deciding the right neighborhood for yourself, we broke down three important qualities to consider; price, neighborhood character, and commuting distance.
+Three important qualities to consider when deciding the right neighborhood: price, neighborhood character, and commuting distance.

-Below is a breakdown of the three important tenants of finding your perfect short term rental.
+Below is a breakdown of the three important tenets of finding your perfect short term rental.

 Neighborhood Pricing

-Manhattan's average rent reached $5,057 in February 2026, making it the most expensive city to live in America (followed by San Francisco and Honolulu).
+Manhattan's average rent reached $5,057 as of February 2026, making it one of the most expensive cities to rent in America.
+But averages mask a wide range here's a rough breakdown by area:

 Neighborhood Quality

 Selecting the right neighborhood is key.
-Check out this list of '10 Non-Touristy Things to Do in Brooklyn' to learn about the charm of different NYC neighborhoods.
+Check out this list of '10 Non-Touristy Things to Do in Brooklyn' to learn about the character of different NYC neighborhoods.

 Commuting Distance